 - Gardens by the Bay Admission

-Again, if you want to save money in Singapore, rules when it comes to eating are pretty black and white: stick to the hawker centres!
+If you want to save money in Singapore, your mealtime options are black and white: stick to the hawker centres!
 As Lionel Yeo from the Singapore tourism board explains: “You can get a very good meal for $3.
 Or you can pay $300 for some of the best restaurants in the world."
-Those doing Singapore on a budget aren’t restricted to only noodle soups and rice over chicken however; some of the best hawker centres in Singapore do a vast range of dishes around the world.
+Those doing Singapore on a budget aren’t restricted to only noodle soups and chicken on rice.
+Some of the best hawker centres in Singapore do a vast range of dishes from around the world.

 Singapore is notorious for having expensive booze, but there are ways to get around it.
 Firstly, cheap bars do exist like Five Izakaya Bar (S$5 all day for small beers) and Ice Cold B’s @ SMU (S$10 for a pint).

 Another good option is to start your night early and head to Clarke Quay.
-This area is packed to bursting point with bars and many offer buy-one-get-one-free deals, usually starting at 17:00 and ending around 19:00.
-Many venues here run all-day happy hours too: head to Fremantle Seafood Market for $5 beers and wines (12:00-19:00), Little Saigon for 50% drinks until 20:00, Bungy Bar for $9 pints (13:00-21:00) and soak it all up with free pizza (with drinks orders over $15) at Verve Pizza Bar.
+This area is packed to bursting point with bars and many offer buy-one-get-one-free deals, usually starting at 5pm and ending around 7pm.
+Many venues here run all-day happy hours too: head to Fremantle Seafood Market for $5 beers and wines, Little Saigon for 50% drinks, Bungy Bar for $9 pints, and soak it all up with free pizza at Verve Pizza Bar (with orders over $15).
+Read More...

 Singapore on a budget is further made possible by the wealth of impressive, and more importantly, free things to do and see.
 Head to Gardens by the Bay to take in the spectacular views of the giant manmade trees, then stop by the nearby Marina Barrage (in the same park) to do some kite watching against Singapore’s incredible urban cityscape.
 You also have a pick of fine free parks and nature walks such as Fort Canning Park, the Singapore Botanical Gardens and MacRitchie Reservoir’s Treetop Walk and the Southern Ridges.